 Each wheel has a curved slider on the left for adjusting the saturation while the right one is responsible for brightness.
 The wheel in the middle allows you to pick the desired tone.

-Final Cut has over 120 video effects that are included in the base version of the app.
+Final Cut Pro has over 120 video effects.
 The most popular effects are blur, distortion, stylization, and colorization.
 You can also search for an effect by name, which is very useful considering their quantity.

 Applying the most commonly used transition, namely, cross dissolve, can be done with a simple key combination.
 Adding transitions is generally very easy since instead of creating a secondary line on the timeline, you simply add the effect between the needed clips in a single step.